best things to do in san francisco

 San Francisco Botanical Garden at Strybing Arboretum

-This very fine garden covers 55 acres and has over 7000 varieties of plants.
+This very fine botanical garden covers 55 acres and has over 8000 varieties of plants.
 Just stroll in, relax, and enjoy the beautiful walks.
 The main west-side entrance is on Ninth Ave, about a block north of Lincoln Way.
 You can also enter via a gate just south of the Tea Garden.
-By the way, as of Aug 7, 2010, non-SF residents must pay $7 admission.
+Admission $7.
+(Note: FREE to SF Residents with proof … and to others on the 2nd Tuesday of every month plus Thanksgiving, Christmas and New Year’s Day.
+Call (415) 661-1316 for details.)

 Conservatory of Flowers